Overview: What is acute and chronic pain?

 Pain: prevention, early detection, prognosis

 A healthy lifestyle generally helps reduce the risk of chronic pain syndrome.
 People who do a lot of sports or special gymnastics strengthen their backs and are thus less susceptible to typical back problems.
 Thoughtful movements also help, such as no heavy lifting in lateral rotation.
 If you do not smoke, are not overweight and follow a healthy, low-fat diet, the risk of developing rheumatism or osteoarthritis decreases.
 Regular exercise in the fresh air strengthens the soul and the immune system.
 Anyone suffering from pain due to an acute illness should talk to us about it and follow recommended countermeasures.
 Because if you stop painkillers too soon, you risk the pain becoming chronic.
-With the right therapy, on the other hand, we can also get chronic pain under control.
+With the right therapy, however, we can also get chronic pain under control.

 Course and prognosis for pain

-Acute pain usually disappears on its own when the trigger is removed.
+Acute pain usually disappears on its own when the trigger is no longer present.
 Once the cut in the finger or the break in the leg heals, everything feels normal again.
 It is more difficult with pain that accompanies chronic diseases.
 Here it easily happens that the pain becomes detached from the actual disease.
 Pain chronicity quickly leads to dependence on pain medications.
 Here, (inpatient) painkiller withdrawal may be necessary.
 Depression and anxiety can also be a result of chronic pain.
 People who suffer from chronic pain and do not experience relief are often on sick leave for a long time or even have to apply for early retirement.
-However, we can usually relieve long-lasting chronic pain with a variety of treatment methods.
+However, we can usually also alleviate long-lasting chronic pain with a variety of treatment methods.

 Self-help groups

-The exchange with people who are affected by the same disease can be a great support in coping with the disease.
+Talking to people with the same condition can be a great support when coping with an illness.
 Advice on finding a suitable self-help group is available from Selbsthilfe Zürich.
 Self-Help Zurich and the University Hospital Zurich are cooperation partners in the national project “Health literacy thanks to self-help-friendly hospitals”.

 Pain: treatment through relaxation methods

 First, of course, we will try to eliminate physical triggers of pain.
 However, especially with chronic pain, the goal is to address physical and psychological causes together, such as fear of pain.
 That is why we often combine pain medication with psychotherapeutic approaches.
+A first approach is relaxation methods, which you can learn in a group or individually from a specialist:

-• Autogenic training
+- Autogenic training

-• Progressive muscle relaxation
+- Progressive muscle relaxation

-• Body journey
+- Body journey

-• Hypnotherapy
+- Hypnotherapy

-• Breathing exercises
+- Breathing exercises

-• Yoga
+- Yoga

-• Biofeedback
+- Biofeedback